Impact

 Risk and Exploitability

-With a CVSS score of 5.5 the severity is moderate, and an EPSS score below 1% indicates a very low probability of being exploited in the wild.
-Exploitation requires local privileged access to unload a driver or to boot into a recovery environment; there is no remote attack surface.
-The vulnerability is not listed in the CISA KEV catalog, suggesting no known widespread exploitation at present.
+With a CVSS score of 5.5 the flaw is moderate.
+The EPSS score is less than 1%, indicating a very low likelihood of exploitation in the wild.
+No remote attack surface is reported; the issue requires privileged local access to unload a kernel module, and the vulnerability is not listed in the CISA KEV catalog.

 OpenCVE Enrichment